citelao/sensible/4-hackers.md

 Or by, uh, writing security advice on the Internet.
 </aside>

 Second: actual market rates for passwords are *really low*.
-One thief reported that hacked credentials go for about 1% of the account value (specifically, $250-$500 for a $40,000 account)<!-- TODO CITE  the underground economy -->.
+One thief reported that hacked credentials go for about 1% of the account value (specifically, $250-$500 for a $40,000 account)<!-- TODO CITE  the underground economy & Norton 2018 -->.
 This indicates that most of the difficulty---and the danger---lies elsewhere.

 Third: several Federal laws severly limit your liability if you are digitally defrauded (like, to a $50 liability in many cases).
 Banks and credit cards often offer *zero* liability in many cases, too.